Skip to main content

 Most Cavalier King Charles Spaniels weigh 12–18 pounds and stand approximately 12–13 inches tall at the shoulder.

-Often 9–14 years, with wide variation influenced by cardiac health, genetics, and care.
+Often 12–15 years, with variation influenced by cardiac health, genetics, and care.
 Cardiac disease in particular can affect both quality of life and longevity, making routine vet monitoring an important part of ownership.

 Quick take: Is a Cavalier King Charles Spaniel right for you?